JoshuaWise/vapr-caching/README.md

 ## Usage

 This plugin provides some convenience functions for setting HTTP caching headers (Cache-Control).
-Although setting headers is a simple task, it's common for people to use headers incorrectly, which can be avoided by using this plugin.
+Although setting headers is a simple task, it's common for people to use caching headers incorrectly, which can be avoided by using this plugin.

 ```js
 const caching = require('vapr-caching');